json-everything/json-everything-blog/_posts/2024/2024-04-17-better-json-pointer.md

 In thinking about how the model could be better, I realized that the class is immutable, and it doesn't directly hold a lot of data.
 What if it were a struct?
 Then it could live on the stack, eliminating a memory allocation.

-Then, instead of holding a collection of strings, it could hold just the full string and a collection of `Range` objects could indicate the segments: one string allocation instead of an array of objects that hold strings.
+Then, instead of holding a collection of strings, it could hold just the full string and a collection of `Range` objects could indicate the segments as sort of "zero-allocation substrings": one string allocation instead of an array of objects that hold strings.

 This raises a question of whether the string should hold pointer-encoded segments.
 If it did, then `.ToString()` could just return the string, eliminating the need to build it, and I could provide new allocation-free string comparison methods that accounted for encoding so that users could still operate on segments.